2011 Vodacom Challenge: Tournament history

 St Eloi Lupopo returned to defend their title in 2003 and were joined by compatriots TP Mazembe.
 Kaizer Chiefs claimed their third title in the final after winning 3–2 on penalties after a goalless match.
 It was after this tournament that TP Mazembe's Felix Musasa joined Pirates.

 As had been the growing trend over the years, the 2004 Vodacom Challenge was dominated by shoot outs.
 TP Mazembe were back, this time joined by newcomers AS Vita.
 The final that pitted Kaizer Chiefs against AS Vita Club was disappointing until the dying minutes of the game when a goal from each side saw the match go to penalties.
 AS Vita went on to win the shoot-out 4–3.

 Defending champions AS Vita and Green Buffaloes of Zambia were invited the next year and both fell at the first hurdle setting up a dream final between Pirates and Chiefs.
 The final in Durban was a cracking match that provided great entertainment for the expectant crowd.
 Pirates held on to claim their second trophy after a long six-year wait.

 The 2006 edition saw a change in format with Chiefs and Pirates now taking on a European giant, as Manchester United was named to the competition.
 Chiefs and Pirates each took on United in an exhibition match followed by a derby clash to determine who would play the visiting team in the final.
 Kaizer Chiefs represented South Africa in the final and after a nail-biting penalty shoot out, Kaizer Chiefs raised the new-look trophy in glory.

 Tottenham Hotspur, hoping to emulate Manchester United by visiting South Africa and winning the Premier League the next season, were the international team in 2007.
 Spurs played Pirates in the final and walked away with the Vodacom Challenge Final.

 Manchester United returned in 2008 to avenge their loss to Kaizer Chiefs in 2006.
 In a hard-fought final, the Manchester United team with big names like Wayne Rooney, Rio Ferdinand and Carlos Tevez lifted the trophy and once again the Vodacom Challenge trophy travelled to distant shores.

 The 2010 Vodacom Challenge was skipped, due to the 2010 World Cup being organised in South Africa, during the months of June and July.

 Manchester City traveled to South Africa for the first time to be the third English Premier League club to take part in the Vodacom Challenge; City, however, lost to Kaizer Chiefs in the final.

 Venues

 Four cities served as the venues for the 2011 Vodacom Challenge.

 Tottenham Hotspur Squad for 2011 Vodacom Challenge

-English Premier League team Tottenham Hotspur announced on the 15 July 2011 that they will be bringing a full-strength squad to South Africa for the 11th anniversary of the Vodacom Challenge where they will tackle Soweto giants Orlando Pirates and Kaizer Chiefs.
+English Premier League team Tottenham Hotspur announced on 15 July 2011 that they will be bringing a full-strength squad to South Africa for the 11th anniversary of the Vodacom Challenge where they will tackle Soweto giants Orlando Pirates and Kaizer Chiefs.